 The word “ultrasound” is typically associated with images of a pregnant woman’s unborn child.
 But ultrasound technicians use sonography to examine a wide range of internal parts of the human body.
-Also known as a diagnostic ultrasound technician or sonographer, an ultrasound technician uses specialized sound wave-imaging equipment to examine the abdomen, reproductive systems, prostate, breasts, heart, blood vessels, and more.
+Also known as diagnostic ultrasound technicians or sonographers, these professionals use specialized sound wave-imaging equipment to examine the abdomen, reproductive systems, prostate, breasts, heart, blood vessels, and more.
 They may specialize in obstetric and gynecologic, abdominal, breast, vascular, or cardiac sonography.

 Qualifications and eligibility

 An ultrasound technician should be compassionate and caring, have excellent communication and interpersonal skills, and be skilled at operating a sonographic scanner.
-Requirements for ultrasound technicians may vary depending on the state, but may include:
+Requirements will vary depending on the state, but may include: